Introduction: why NRR matters

 - Use either ARR or MRR, not both: If you analyze annual revenue, enter everything in ARR.
 If you analyze monthly revenue, enter everything in MRR.

 - Separate new business: New customers added during the period are not part of this cohort.
-Their revenue should not be included in any of the fields.
+Their revenue should not be included in any field.

-This discipline ensures that your NRR and GRR reflect true retention and expansion dynamics rather than being distorted by new logo growth.
+This discipline ensures that your NRR and GRR reflect true retention and expansion dynamics rather than being inflated by new-logo growth.
+If you are working from a CRM or billing system export, it is often worth building the cohort first and only then summarizing the four revenue buckets.

 Limitations and assumptions

-This calculator follows common SaaS finance conventions, but it relies on several assumptions you should be aware of:
+This calculator follows common SaaS finance conventions, but it relies on several assumptions you should keep in mind while interpreting the result:

-- Single currency and price level: It assumes revenue is in a single currency and comparable across the period.
-Significant FX swings or list‑price changes may require adjustments.
+- Single currency and price level: It assumes revenue is measured in one currency and is comparable across the period.
+Significant FX swings or accounting adjustments may require normalization.

-- Excludes one‑time and usage‑only fees: The focus is on recurring revenue.
-Large, irregular one‑time charges can skew results if included.
+- Excludes one-time and usage-only fees unless treated as recurring: The intended focus is recurring subscription revenue.
+Large one-time services or implementation charges can distort the picture.

-- Cohort definition is your responsibility: The calculator does not enforce how you define a cohort (by signup month, by segment, by region, etc.).
-Consistent definitions over time are important for trend analysis.
+- Cohort definition is your responsibility: The calculator does not decide whether your cohort is by signup month, plan, region, or segment.
+Consistency over time matters more than the exact definition.

-Use this tool as a quick way to quantify retention and expansion, then pair it with deeper cohort analyses in your CRM, data warehouse, or subscription analytics platform for strategic decisions.
+Use this tool as a fast way to quantify retention and expansion, then pair it with deeper segmentation and root-cause analysis when you are making product, pricing, or go-to-market decisions.

-NRR is widely used by investors and boards because it predicts long‑term scalability.
+NRR is widely used by investors and boards because it predicts long-term scalability.
 Companies with NRR above 120% often grow efficiently and can justify aggressive acquisition.
-Companies below 90–100% may still succeed, but they must continually replace leaking revenue, which caps margins and makes forecasting harder.
-This calculator helps you compute NRR from basic ARR/MRR components and interpret what the number implies.
+Companies below 90% to 100% may still succeed, but they must continually replace leaking revenue, which caps margins and makes forecasting harder.
+This calculator helps you compute NRR from basic ARR or MRR components and interpret what the number implies.

 - Starting recurring revenue.
 The ARR or MRR from the cohort at period start.

 - Expansion revenue.
-Upsells, seat growth, usage growth, cross‑sells that increase recurring revenue.
+Upsells, seat growth, usage growth, or cross-sells that increase recurring revenue.

 - Contraction revenue.
-Downgrades or reduced usage that lower recurring revenue but keep the customer.
+Downgrades or reduced usage that lower recurring revenue while the customer stays.

 - Churned revenue.
 Revenue lost from customers who cancel or fail to renew.